The information in this article is up to date for tax year 2024 (returns filed in 2025).

 When you’re going through a divorce, taxes may be the last thing on your mind.
+Filing separate tax returns after a divorce is mandatory, regardless of how long you were married within the tax year.
 But divorce can have a significant impact on your taxes—including your filing status, name changes, qualifying credits and deductions, and social security benefits—and your overall financial future.

 If you’re filing taxes after divorce this year, keep the following tips and considerations in mind.